 Trend 1 – Longest Career Place (each-way returns)

-Let’s start by looking at how all runners faired between 2013-2017 segmented by the longest distance that they had posted an each-way return prior to their run in the Grand National.
+Let’s start by looking at all Grand National runners from 2013-2017 segmented by the longest distance that they had posted a career each-way return.

 |Long Career Place||Runners||Finishers||Placed (1-5)||Win|